Asymptotic Performance of Time-Varying Bayesian Optimization: Operator Spectrum of Separable Spatio-Temporal Kernels

-Proposition~\ref{prop:operator_spectrum} follows from Assumption~\ref{ass:covariance}, which decomposes $k$ into a product of a spatial correlation function $k_S$ and a temporal correlation function $k_T$, and states that the spectrum of $\Sigma_k$ comprises all the products of an eigenvalue of the spatial covariance operator and an eigenvalue of the temporal covariance operator.
-Using~\eqref{eq:spectrum_covop_covmat} in conjunction with Proposition~\ref{prop:operator_spectrum}, we also get an approximation of the spectrum of $\bm K^{(n)}$.
+Proposition~\ref{prop:operator_spectrum} follows from Assumption~\ref{ass:covariance}, which decomposes $k$ into a product of a spatial correlation function $k_S$ and a temporal correlation function $k_T$, and states that the spectrum of $\Sigma_k$ is given by all the products of an eigenvalue of the spatial covariance operator and an eigenvalue of the temporal covariance operator.